-For another client, we evaluated ten of their competitors, all in the CNC machining and injection molding business.
+For another client, I evaluated ten of their competitors – all in the CNC machining and injection molding business.
 The two companies with the highest growth rates over the past years were those who had implemented full digital submission of files, video conferencing and collaboration software, as well as digital invoicing and procurement.
 In fact, those two were the only ones growing since 2012.

 If you don’t digitize, you won’t win new business, won’t keep existing customers; you will be eliminated as a supplier to multinational companies who have embraced digital business processes and will fall behind the competition in every possible way.